 - Applying the programme in one to one work

-Escape the Trap facilitator training is ideal for those working in schools, PRU’s, youth settings, youth offending, therapeutic services, young people’s support services, CYP 12+ integrated teams or in specialist DV services.
+Escape the Trap facilitator training is ideal for those working in schools, PRU’s, youth settings, youth offending, therapeutic services, young people’s support services, CYP services or in specialist DV services.
 The programme is also accessible to use one to one with the accompanying Escape the Trap workbook or the online interactive workbook resource.

 The Escape the Trap facilitator training event provides an intensive learning experience over three days.